Captain Battle: Fictional character biography

 Jonathan Battle was the youngest combatant in World War I, and lost his eye.
-Since then, Jonathan Battle uses his jetpack, called a luceflyer, and a series of fantastic inventions to prevent World War II from taking place, including a Curvoscope, which allows him to see anywhere on the Earth by following the curvature of the Earth, and Dissolvo, which breaks down nerve and bone tissue into gelatin.
+Since then, Jonathan Battle uses his jet-pack, called a luceflyer, and a series of fantastic inventions to prevent World War II from taking place, including a Curvoscope, which allows him to see anywhere on the Earth by following the curvature of the Earth, and Dissolvo, which breaks down nerve and bone tissue into gelatin.

 In his first three-part story, Captain Battle fought an Asian wizard known as the Black Dragon, and his army of Deaglos, humans that the Dragon had transformed into angry bird-men.
-At the end of the story, the surviving Deaglos were changed back to human — including an orphan, Hale, who became Battle's ward and teenage sidekick.
+At the end of the story, the surviving Deaglos were changed back to human — including an orphan, Nathan Hale, who became Battle's ward and teenage sidekick.

 During his run he had three sidekicks: Hale, Kane and Captain Battle, Jr. (his son, William Battle).

 The villains that Captain Battle faces include Dr. Dracula, Herr Skull, Herr Death, Sir Satan, Baron Doom, and Friar Diablo.